mathur-prerit/Terms-Assignment/Terms-Assignment.md

 10. git log - To list the various versions of commits of the GIT respository.

 #### DataBase
 Database is a collection of data, which can be managed and manipulated easily.
-This are generally saved in the forms of tables.
+These are generally saved in the forms of tables.

 #### SQL Database
 SQL database can be called as Relational databases which means that is stores realtionship in form of tables.
 And "Structured Query Langauge" is used to peform operations on the SQL.
 IT is consistent, Available But not partition tolerant.